 While this is a much better situation than when both glucose and fat oxidation are inhibited, it’s still not ideal.
 Considering that carbohydrate oxidation provides more energy more efficiently, and energy is the driving force behind our health, providing as much energy as we can from carbohydrate oxidation is probably ideal.

 But, this doesn’t mean we need to avoid fat altogether.
 Fat serves many purposes in our body beyond its use as a fuel source, such as its function as a structural component of our cells and its antimicrobial effects.
-While we can produce fat endogenously to fill these roles without consuming it, this doesn’t mean that we need to eliminate fat from our diet as long as carbohydrates are our primary fuel source.
+Plus, it’s an adequate fuel source for tissues that have very low energy demands, like our muscles at rest.
+While we can produce fat endogenously to fill these roles without consuming it, this comes at a cost, so we’re better off consuming some dietary fat while maintaining carbohydrates as our primary fuel source.

 - Lapennas, George N. “The magnitude of the Bohr coefficient: Optimal for oxygen delivery.”
 Respiration Physiology, 54, no. 2, 1983, pp. 161–72. doi:10.1016/0034-5687(83)90054-3.

 - Ueda, Yoshiyasu, et al. “Exaggerated compensatory response to acute respiratory alkalosis in panic disorder is induced by increased lactic acid production.”
 Nephrology, dialysis, transplantation : official publication of the European Dialysis and Transplant Association – European Renal Association, 24, no. 3, 2009, pp. 825–28. doi:10.1093/ndt/gfn585.

 - ter Avest, E., et al. “Elevated lactate during psychogenic hyperventilation.”
 Emergency medicine journal : EMJ, 28, no. 4, 2011, pp. 269–73. doi:10.1136/emj.2009.084103.